Prophet Yusuf (Joseph) vs. Prophet Muhammad (PBUH)

 “The complaint of a Prophet is not a protest, but a prayer whispered in the court of the Beloved.”

-Ya‘qub concealed his pain from creation but unveiled it before the Creator, for hearts that know Allah find comfort only in Him.
 His eyes lost sight of Yusuf, yet his soul never lost sight of God’s promise.

-He knew what others did not, that beyond the darkness of separation, the light of reunion was already written.
+He knew what others did not — that beyond the darkness of separation, the light of reunion was already written.

 Imam Ali said:

 “Grief is not the absence of faith, but the fragrance of love that seeks its source in Allah.
-Whoever complains to Allah is not impatient, for his heart is anchored in certainty.”

 Thus, Ya‘qub taught the believers that when the world closes its doors, the door of Allah remains ever open, and every tear shed in remembrance becomes a witness of trust.